esper-io/dev-docs/docs/home/console.md

     The System updates option allows you to enforce a system update policy on the device when a system update is available via the device’s over-the-air (OTA) update service.
 There are four possible settings:

    **Update automatically**: This option will install any over-the-air (OTA) updates automatically as soon as they become available without user interaction, and reboot the devices nwhen necessary.

    **Postpone installation**: This option postpones installation of an OTA update for 30 days.
 After 30 days, the system will prompt the device user to install the update.
 Subsequent updates will also follow the same 30-day postponement.
 This is ideal when you need time to validate your solution against new system updates before they are installed.

    **Windowed Installation**: This option allows you to define a window of time during which the OTA update will be installed without user interaction.
 This option is ideal for devices with a known down period.
-A drop-down will appear to enable you to set the start and end times for the maintenance window.
+A drop-down menu will appear to enable you to set the start and end times for the maintenance window.

    **Disable Update**: This option allows you to disable updates on the device.
 It is available for a limited set of OTA services that support this feature.
 If the device does not support disabling updates, it will default to Postpone installation.
 Before setting this option please [contact Esper](mailto:support@esper.io) directly to make sure the devices you plan to provision support this configuration.

-**Android Settings App**
+**Android Settings Application**

-   Android settings app determines how device users can access the Android device settings.
+   The Android Settings App determines how device users can access the Android Device Settings.
 There are three possible settings:

    **System settings app**: This setting will display the icon for the default Android settings app on the Home screen.
 Clicking this icon will take the user to the default Android settings.
 Depending on the other configurations set by the Compliance Policy, some options may be disabled to the user.
 If an app is set up in Kiosk mode on the device, the System settings app will be inaccessible to the device user while the app is in Kiosk mode.